LottiMonika/lse-data-analytics/README.md

 Each folder contains:
 - At least one workbook (using the relevant tool(s))
-- A technical report detailing the analysis, findings, and recommendations
+- A technical report detailing the business context, analysis, findings, and business recommendations

 📂 Project Folders:
 - [Turtle_Games_Analysis](./Turtle_Games_Analysis)